Skip to main content

 • Standardize everything: mount height, joint angle, patient position, verbal cuing, test duration.
 Small setup variations will introduce noise into your data.

 • Allow 2–3 practice trials before recording.
-Patients who haven't done isometric testing before often produce higher values on subsequent attempts as they learn to recruit effectively.
+Patients who haven't done isometric testing before often produce higher values on subsequent attempts.

 • Use the Beyond+ app to export and timestamp tests.
 This makes it easier to track progression across sessions and share data with referrers.

-• The Travel Platform is useful for field-based testing where a rack isn't available — it provides a consistent floor anchor point.
+• The Travel Platform is useful for field-based testing where a rack isn't available.

 • VOLTRA I for Practitioners